nocodb/nocodb-ee-compose/README.md

     ```

 > [!TIP]
-> If you are using the template files, download them to a directory on your host machine.
+> If you are using the template files, download them to a directory on your host machine. \
-> Structure the directory as follows:
+> Structure the directory as following: \
-> directory
-> ├── docker-compose.yml
+> ├── docker-compose.yml \
-> ├── docker.env
+> ├── docker.env \
-> ├── nocodb
+> ├── nocodb \
 > ........└── db.json

 2. Navigate to the cloned directory: